grizlibier/wcomf/README.md

 -> weapons won't inflict effects on the player unless it's a feature

 -> fixed wrong display of examine, cast, eat,... screens

+-> fixed some screens not moving the time but moving the turn counter

 # Logs